LajosNeto/design-patterns/creational/abstract-factory/README.md

 _**"Provide an interface for creating families of related or dependent objects without specifying their concrete classes"**_ - GoF

-The abstract factory pattern has the main goal of ecapsulating individual factories that have a common behaviour, thus not being necessary the understanding of their concrete implementations from the client using them.
+The abstract factory pattern, aka "Kit", has the main goal of ecapsulating individual factories that have a common behaviour, thus not being necessary the understanding of their concrete implementations from the client using them.
 It is almost like a _factory that produces other factories_ with the same behaviour.

 <br>